Monday, September 30, 2024

 6. Lost Boy -Jane Yolen- Biography, picture book.
 This biography of J.M.
 Barrie, author of Peter Pan was exquisite.
 Jane Yolen related anecdotes about Barrie's life and tied in quotes from his work.

 7. Who Gets the Drumstick? -Helen Beardsley - Memoir.
 This memoir has an alternate title, Yours, Mine, and Ours.
 Two movies under that name were based on Beardsley's experience of suddenly becoming a widow with eight children and almost as suddenly, meeting and falling in love with a widower with ten children, marrying him, then having two more children.
 It's a charming little book with a quirky story sincerely told, but the first part gave me weird vibes.
 Beardsley's first husband, a Navy pilot was killed when the plane he was flying crashed.
-At the time, she was six months pregnant with their eight child.
+At the time, she was six months pregnant with their eighth child.
 After the child is born, a well-meaning nurse and her own sister seem hell-bent on pushing Helen to forget her former life and make a new one with the children, and her sister pushes her into moving from Washington to California, then immediately into dating.
 One of these dates leads to the father of ten, Frank Beardsley, also a Navy man.
 He and Helen get married fairly quickly.
 Here's the timeline: The first husband dies in July of 1960.
 Frank and Helen get married in September of 1961.
 There are light and humorous anecdotes throughout the book and no one could deny the strong human-interest appeal, but it feels as if there is more conceal than reveal.
 Everything's a little too good to be true.
 In spite of my reservations, I did enjoy this book.

 Wednesday, June 05, 2024